-US expected to move embassy to Jerusalem in May 2018
+US plans to move embassy to Jerusalem in May

 In December, shortly after President Donald Trump announced the US would recognize Jerusalem as the capital of Israel, Tillerson told reporters the process would likely take more than a year.
 As part of the process, he said, the State Department needed to acquire a site, make construction and building plans, ensure necessary authorizations and then build the embassy itself.

-The State Department then decided to retrofit an existing US consular facility in the West Jerusalem neighborhood of Arnona for use ahead of the permanent embassy's construction.
+The State Department then decided to retrofit an existing US consular facility in Arnona for use ahead of the permanent embassy's construction.
 That building sits near the Green Line, the de facto border of Israel before the 1967 war.

 But the timing of the move caused tensions between Secretary of State Rex Tillerson and US Ambassador David Friedman, CNN reported last month.
 Officials said Friedman had pushed to move the embassy this year, but Tillerson had successfully persuaded the President for more time to upgrade the security of the new facility.